crcn/tandem-old/README.md

 ### Goals & Possible Features

 - Non-opinionated.
 Components will be interoperable with your existing codebase.
+- Simple & limited interface that enables people to create visual elements that can be wired up with actual code.
 - Allow non-developers to make *pixel perfect* designs.
 - Reduce human work time from design to code.
 - Reduce visual errors across browsers.